 Takeout: Weekly changing tasting menus can be ordered online, making dining at home feel extra special.

 For South American flair: Baro

-The flavors of South America — everywhere from Colombia to Chile — are on display at this fiesta of a restaurant that spans four floors.
+The flavors of South America — everywhere from Colombia to Argentina — are on display at this fiesta of a restaurant that spans four floors.

-Dine-in: The dining room sits on the ground level, where you can order a la carte or the chef’s recommended spread of his greatest hits that include his legendary “big ass steak,” chori papa, tiraditos, and more.
-Head upstairs after for some cocktails in the speakeasy tucked behind an unassuming walk-in “fridge.”
+Dine-in: The dining room sits on the ground level, where you can order a la carte or the chef’s recommended spread of his greatest hits that include his legendary “big ass steak,” polla a la brasa, carne tartar, and more.
+After dinner, head upstairs after for some cocktails in the speakeasy.

-Outdoor dining: Located on the fourth floor, the rooftop heated and covered patio is injected with Latin liveliness, serving a more streamlined and shareable menu along with “fiesta hour” snacks.
+Outdoor dining: Located on the fourth floor, the rooftop heated and covered patio is injected with Latin liveliness, serving a more streamlined and shareable menu.

 For global icons with a Canadian twist: Bymark

 Bymark may have a “suit spot” reputation, and, yes, many corporate Bay Streeters have dined here — but don’t let its finance-world reputation deter you from booking a celebratory meal here.

 Dine-in: Despite its locale within the atrium of the TD Towers, Bymark’s lofty interior design makes for an airy experience.
 Celebrity chef Mark McEwan conceived of many “firsts” at this legendary spot that’s been around since 2002, including his over-the-top, butter-braised lobster poutine and towering truffle-topped burger with brie de meaux.
 More tame and delicate fare such as Prince Edward Island grass-fed tenderloin and classic shrimp tacos make for equally enjoyable fare.